WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Switch to tree diagram window and refresh it to see the updated site structure.

 Your site now includes both real and virtual files.
-You can continue to grow this into your final About Us site.
+You can continue to grow this tree into your final About Us site.

 ## Create a virtual folder of thumbnails